 Beauregard - aromatic, fruity, silky, quite dense, strong backbone, fine concentration and length.
 91p.
 Bon Pasteur - oak and oak and oak, but there is a light at the end of the tunnel.
 When oak has integrated with the fruit, there will be fruit to taste.
 91p.

-Saint-Emilion - same here but with several ups and downs.
+Saint-Emilion - successful, but with several ups and downs.

-Clos Fourtet – well-knitted, lot of sweet fruit and tannin, very complex, deep and long.
+Clos Fourtet – a well-knitted, lot of sweet fruit and tannin, very complex, deep, and long.
 Impressive.
 94p.
-Franc Mayne – similar to CF, less intense and not that long.
+Franc Mayne – similar to CF, less intense, and not that long.
 92-93p.

 Larmande.
-Soutard and Trottevieille - aromatic, fine structure and depth, fine length and balance, fruity finish.
+Soutard and Trottevieille - aromatic structure and depth, fine length and balance, fruity finish.
 92p.
-Balestard La Tonnelle, Beausejour Becot and Canon-La-Gaffeliere – splendid ripe fruit and acidity, fine structure and length.
+Balestard La Tonnelle, Beausejour Becot, and Canon-La-Gaffeliere – splendid ripe fruit, acidity, fine structure, and length.
 91-92p.

 La Lagune

-Always a very interesting visit, not only because of the owner, Caroline Frey, but also because the wines are well made and reasonably priced, and the owner is generous with vintages to taste.
+Always an exciting visit, not only because of the owner, Caroline Frey, but also because the wines are well made and reasonably priced, and the owner is generous with offering vintages to taste.

 2015 - a blend of Cabernet Sauvignons - a lot of acidity, more power here than in a normal blend, more depth here than in a normal blend barrel sample.
 94+p.
 It will be interesting to see if and how much of this special blend will go into the final blend.

-2010 - tightly knitted, excellent intensity and concentration, long fruity finish, which is quite firm.
+2010 - tightly knitted, excellent intensity and concentration, long fruity finish, quite firm.
 Fat fruit and tannin.
 Very expressive wine with a beautiful future.
 95p.

 2009 - sweeter fruit on the nose and palate than in 2010, elegant and tasty with a meaty finish.
 93-94p.

-2005 - very aromatic wine and complete one with cacao powder, tasty chocolate and a long finish.
+2005 - very aromatic wine and complete with cacao powder, tasty chocolate, and a long finish.
 Excellent stuff.
 94+p.

 Palmer